New Jersey Immigration Lawyer

-Knowledgeable Advocacy From Your New Jersey Immigration Attorney
+Knowledgeable Advocacy From Your New Jersey Immigration Lawyer

-By enlisting the services of the New Jersey immigration lawyers at the law firm of Helmer, Conley & Kasselman, P.A., you will receive experienced and skilled representation in all of your immigration law needs.
+By enlisting the services of a New Jersey immigration lawyer at the law firm of Helmer, Conley & Kasselman, P.A., you will receive experienced and skilled representation in all of your immigration law needs.
 We handle a wide variety of immigration issues, including the following types of cases:

 - Abused spouse self-petitions – The Violence Against Women Act permits abused spouses and children of U.S. citizens and lawful permanent residents to petition for citizenship on their own behalf.

 - Adjustment of status – The adjustment of the status process allows persons who are already lawfully present in the United States to obtain permanent legal residency, or a green card, without leaving the country.
 This process is best handled with the assistance of an experienced NJ immigration lawyer.

 - Asylum – A person who fears persecution if returned to his or her home country may seek to stay in the United States through the asylum process, which is often complex.

 - BIA appeals – If you lose your case in immigration court, you can file an appeal with the Bureau of Immigration Appeals.
 As immigration appeals are time-sensitive, you need the help of a New Jersey immigration lawyer to proceed.

 - Bond hearings – If you are detained by U.S. Immigration & Customs Enforcement (ICE), you can request a bond hearing.
 If the immigration court sets bond for you, you can be released from detention while your immigration case is going on.

 - Consular processing – If you are not eligible for the adjustment of status process, you must leave the United States and apply for lawful permanent residency through a U.S. consulate in your country.